-Brake light (2)

-Turn signal light (3)

-8. Insert the bulb carrier into the tail light assembly and screw into place.
+- Tail lights (1) Brake light (2) Turn signal light (3) - 8.
+Insert the bulb carrier into the tail light assembly and screw into place.
 Connect the wiring plug and press the cable into the retainer.
-Fit light assembly with the retaining pins into the recesses of the car body and tighten the securing nut from the inside of the load compartment.
-Close the cover and engage.
+Fit light assembly onto retaining pins and tighten the securing nut.
+Close the cover and engage. - 9.
+Switch on the ignition, operate and check all lights.